astrolox/webhook-handler/README.md

 You will require a configuration file similar to this example.
 In this example the webhook URL of `http://0.0.0.0/url-slug-for-hook?token=63fa31f8-47b6-4c21-bf23-122ead338eb9` is defined.
 When this URL is accessed via POST the defined behaviour is triggered.

+The configuration file needs to be placed in the `instance` directory.
+The default name for the file is `config.json`.

 **Ensure that the token is kept secret.**

 ```json